One of the things we love about social media is how quickly it evolves.

 Products modify fast, new features are added regularly, and before you are aware, there are dozens — hundreds maybe — of different ways to express yourself online.

-This comes with exciting opportunity for marketers particularly, because they can express their brands in new and unique ways to reach more customers.
+This comes with exciting opportunities for marketers particularly, because they can express their brands in new and unique ways to reach more customers.

 The only hard part is keeping up.